-Close-up of rotation detail and fountain "geyser" Crandall collection
+Close-up of rotation detail and fountain "geyser"

-Tufts noted in a circa 1877 trade catalog now in the Rare Books Department at Boston Public Library that his "perpetual" fountain operated on "a simple law of hydrostatics, practically applied."
-"The extreme novelty of its operation," he continued, "with the apparent absence of motive power, adds very materially to its attraction as an ornament, and excites general surprise and wonderment."
-Tufts suggested that when perfume is added to the water, the fountain can serve as an air purifier ideal for sick rooms.
-It also would make an attractive ornament for "the store counter, showwindow, parlor, dining room, library, drawing room, conservatory, theatre, ball room, etc."

-with or without acid-etched decoration.
+Crandall collection Tufts noted in a circa 1877 trade catalog now in the Rare Books Department at Boston Public Library that "when perfume is added to the water, the fountain can serve as an air purifier ideal for sick rooms.
+It also would make an attractive ornament for the store counter, show-window, parlor, dining room, library, drawing room, conservatory, theatre, ball room, etc." The glass was available in opaque white, plain or with enameling or gilding, colorless, blue or ruby glass all with or without acid-etched decoration.
 The bases were square white Italian marble or Seveir marble with molded edges.
-The frames were golden bronze antique bronze silver-plate and fancy gold.
+The frames were golden bronze antique bronze silver-plate or fancy gold.
 So far there are eight in museum and private collections in the United States and several more have come up for auction.
-There is no evidence that Storer ever manufactured the fountains.